pxeger/tictac/docs/syntax.md

 12   -> one literal with the value 12
 ```

-A string literal starts with `"` and ends with a matching `"` or at the end of the file.
-All ASCII characters (other
+A string literal starts with `«` and ends with a matching `»` or at the end of the file.
+All ASCII characters in between
-than `"`) in between are included in the content of the string; non-ASCII characters are not allowed.
+are included in the content of the string; any other non-ASCII characters are not allowed.

 Literals correspond to operations that return constant values.